SB-690

 Key Takeaways

-• Exempts businesses from privacy laws when collecting personal data for commercial purposes.
+• Exempts businesses from privacy laws when collecting customer data for legitimate commercial purposes.

 Get Involved